megakevin/end-point-blog/2024/04/writing-integration-tests-for-an-asp.net-web-api.md

 }
 ```

 The only new concept that this test introduces is the use of the HTTP client's `PostAsJsonAsync` method to send POST requests.
 Notice how we can send any payload we want using an [anonymous object](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/types/anonymous-types).
 In the assertion phase, the test queries the database to check if the expected record was inserted.

 All of this is made possible by the singleton `VehicleQuotesContext` instance.
-Both the tests and the application are talking to the test database.
+Both test code and application code are talking to the test database.
 And thanks to the transactions, each test cleans up after it's done so that the next test can run with a clean slate.

 ### A test that makes many requests